This article provides an overview of Engagement performance reports available in Gainsight PX.

 To view the results of a CES survey, click any CES survey from the Survey Performance section.

-In the following image, two users have responded to the CES survey.
-The first user has given a score of 6 and the second user has given a score of 2.
-Both the responses were recorded on the same date.
-You can also view the average of the scores in the semi circle (4).
+In the following image, four users have responded to the CES survey.
+All the four responders have given a rating of seven.
+All the responses were recorded on the same date.
+You can also view the average of the scores in the semi circle (7).

 You can also switch from a bar chart to a line chart, apply filters, view results by accounts, or overview.